mshagirov/pythonlab/_01-introduction/04_variables_types.md

 ### Types

-Computer stores data as zeros and ones, a binary data, in its memory.
+Computer stores everything in its memory as a binary data composed of zeros and ones.
 The *type* of the data determines what these zeros and ones actually represent.
 The Python standard library comes with a wide range of [built-in types](https://docs.python.org/3/library/stdtypes.html#built-in-types){:target="_blank"}
 that you can use to represent your data.
 We have already used the following types: